tenable/terrascan/README.md

 To learn more about developing and contributing to Terrascan refer to our [contributing guide](CONTRIBUTING.md).

-To learn more about compiling Terraform and contributing suggested changes, please refer to the contributing guide.
+To learn more about compiling Terrascan and contributing suggested changes, please refer to the contributing guide.

 ## License